 released a report

 that recognised the significant commercial and cultural contribution of creative industries.
-It also stated that the sector supported economic growth by generating livelihoods and incomes, noting that in 2015, the global market for creative goods reached $509 billion, which is nearly double the size from 2002’s $208 billion.
-Global trade in creative goods has also expanded, with over 7% in average export growth rates.
+It also stated that the sector supported economic growth by generating livelihoods and incomes, noting that in 2015, the global market for creative goods reached US$509 billion, which is nearly double the size from 2002’s US$208 billion.
+Global trade in creative goods has also expanded, with over 7 per cent in average export growth rates.
 The UNCTAD report also noted that developing economies had higher participation in creative goods trade compared to developed economies, with the Philippines as one of the top 10 in terms of performance.

 Executive director of the Design Center of the Philippines